AKarbas/akarbas.github.io/content/authors/amin-karbas/_index.md

 # - Visitors
 ---

-My full name is **Mohammadamin Karbasforushan**, but I go by Amin Karbas.
+**New: I am currently looking for full-time opportunities in systems and infrastructure.**

-Advised by [Prof. Ioannis Demertzis](https://www.idemertzis.com), I study Applied Cryptography and Security.
+My full name is *Mohammadamin Karbasforushan*, but I go by Amin Karbas.

-I'm currently working on Oblivious Computing and Encrypted Databases and Systems.
+Advised by [Prof. Ioannis Demertzis](https://www.idemertzis.com), I study Applied Cryptography and Security, working on Oblivious Computing and Encrypted Databases and Systems.
-See below or my [CV](/media/AminKarbas_cv.pdf) for more.
+See below or my [resume](/media/AminKarbas_resume.pdf) for more.